Galaxy: Types and morphology

 Galaxies come in three main types: ellipticals, spirals, and irregulars.
 A slightly more extensive description of galaxy types based on their appearance is given by the Hubble sequence.
 Since the Hubble sequence is entirely based upon visual morphological type (shape), it may miss certain important characteristics of galaxies such as star formation rate in starburst galaxies and activity in the cores of active galaxies.

+Many galaxies are thought to contain a supermassive black hole at their center.
+This includes the Milky Way, whose core region is called the Galactic Center.

 Ellipticals

 The Hubble classification system rates elliptical galaxies on the basis of their ellipticity, ranging from E0, being nearly spherical, up to E7, which is highly elongated.
 These galaxies have an ellipsoidal profile, giving them an elliptical appearance regardless of the viewing angle.
 Their appearance shows little structure and they typically have relatively little interstellar matter.
 Consequently, these galaxies also have a low portion of open clusters and a reduced rate of new star formation.
 Instead, they are dominated by generally older, more evolved stars that are orbiting the common center of gravity in random directions.
 The stars contain low abundances of heavy elements because star formation ceases after the initial burst.
 In this sense they have some similarity to the much smaller globular clusters.